-Segment Price expectations correlate with the segment's position on the Perceptual Map, so Low Tech customers demand a lower product Price than High Tech customers.
-Segments that demand higher performance and smaller sizes are willing to pay higher Prices.
-To review, appeal falls to zero when Prices go \$5.00 above or below the expected price range.
+Price was discussed in 3.1.2.
+To review, appeal falls to zero when prices go \$10.00 above or below the expected price range.
 Price drives the product's contribution to profit margin.
-Dropping the Price increases appeal but reduces profit per unit.
+Dropping the price increases appeal but reduces profit per unit.

-Promotion and Sales Budgets
+4.2.2 Promotion and Sales Budgets

-Promotion and Sales budgets affect Customer Awareness and Accessibility.
-They also affect the Customer Survey Score.
+Promotion and sales budgets affect customer awareness and accessibility.
+They also affect the customer survey score.
+See "3.2 Estimating the Customer Survey Score" for more information.